Airline seat: Seating layout

 While there are some exceptions, most commercial aircraft seats are forward-facing and on military aircraft seats are frequently rearward-facing.
 Southwest Airlines previously offered a few rearward-facings seats on some aircraft but that scheme has now ended.
 Rearward-facing seats are also common on business jets, to provide a conference-type layout.
 British Airways, United Airlines and American Airlines also have rearward-facing seats in their Club World (except in the A350), domestic 777-200 United First and (select) Business Class Cabins, respectively.
 It has been argued that rearward-facing seats are safer because in the event of a crash, the sudden deceleration will propel the passenger into a rearward-facing seat instead of out of it, meaning the force is distributed over the entire seat back, instead of the straps of the seat belt.
 The argument against such seats has been based on passenger comfort, safety and cost.
 It could be argued that passengers who desire the natural layout of forward-facing seats may be uncomfortable with a rearward layout.
 On the safety aspect, the argument has been that during a plane crash, debris, such as luggage, will fly forward in the cabin, quite possibly into the passengers in rearward-facing seats.
 On the cost aspect, rearward-facing seats need additional strengthening which adds extra weight and therefore higher fuel costs.

 Many airlines provide maps of their seating configurations on the various aircraft they fly.

-For airlines who don't have seat maps, websites like SeatGuru show seat maps for the aforementioned airlines.
+For airlines which don't have seat maps, websites like SeatGuru show seat maps for the aforementioned airlines.